Waste and recycling services - Coronavirus

 We also post the latest news and arrangements on our Facebook page.

-Most recycling centres will reopen on Monday, 1st June 2020 with extended opening hours, however, this is not a return to business as usual.
+Most recycling centres reopened on Monday, 1st June 2020, however, this is not a return to business as usual.
+You can also view this information in BSL.

-As many residents have been storing waste at home whilst the centres were closed, the following measures will be in place initially to ensure that as many residents as possible can safely use the recycling centres:
+The following measures are in place to ensure that as many residents as possible can safely use the recycling centres:

 We have seen an increase in the number of complaints regarding householders burning garden waste and compost.
 View our advice on smoke from bonfires and neighbourhood issues.